rasika1995/todo-app/README.md

 ## Description

-This is a sample Todo application built using [NestJS](https://github.com/nestjs), MongoDB, and REST API.
-It demonstrates basic CRUD operations for managing a list of todos.
+This is a sample Todo application built using [NestJS](https://github.com/nestjs), MongoDB, REST API, and GraphQL.
+It demonstrates basic CRUD operations for managing a list of todos with both REST and GraphQL endpoints

 ## Features